 European Detergents Conference – GDCh – Green Chemistry along the Value Chain

-Chair: Prof. Dr. Brigit Glüsen/Prof. Dr. Thomas Gassenmeier
+Chair: Prof. Dr. Birgit Glüsen/Prof. Dr. Thomas Gassenmeier

 This year's EDC with the topic "Green Chemistry along the Value Chain" focuses on novel substances, methods and processes that enable sustainable solutions for the future of detergents and cleaning agents.
 The presented research results lead to a deeper understanding of the underlying mechanisms with all aspects along the value chain.
 Among other things, we look at raw materials from biomass, address the challenge of sustainable product formulations and discuss the reduction of textile-based microplastics during washing.